 Table of Contents

 The height of its use was in the 1960s.
-Today, barbiturates have been largely phased out of regular use.
-Many illicit drug users seek out Seconal as a way to pad the symptoms of come-downs from stimulants like cocaine and methamphetamine.
+Today, barbiturates have mainly been phased out of regular use.
+Many illicit drug users seek Seconal as a way to pad the symptoms of come-downs from stimulants like cocaine and methamphetamine.
 Notably, Seconal is also used in the controversial physician-assisted suicide program that some states have legalized.

 Fighting Addiction Yourself is Difficult.
 Let Our Experts Help!